Men confess: 22 reasons why younger guys fall for older women

-Editor's note: Emmanuel Macron is a favorite to win the French presidential election this Sunday, but he's making headlines for more than his political success.
-At 64, Macron's wife Brigitte is 24 years older than him.
+Editor's note: French President Emmanuel Macron is in Washington this week for a state visit, but he's been making headlines for more than his political success.
+At 65, Macron's wife Brigitte is 24 years older than him.
 They first met when he was 15 and she was a 39-year-old teacher at his school.
 She divorced her first husband and married Macron 14 years later.
-The unusual relationship and age gap isn't making waves in France, but it's getting a lot of attention in other parts of the world.
+The French president has been vocal about the attention his marriage has received, saying the criticism stems from sexism.
+"If I was 20 years older than my wife, nobody would think for a single second that we couldn't be legitimately together," Macron has said.

 In "Older Women, Younger Men: New Options for Love and Romance," authors Felicia Brings and Susan Winter interviewed more than 200 men to discover the allure of the so-called "Mrs. Robinson syndrome."
 You'll be surprised at what men find appealing about older women.